mingchai/Unity2D/UnityNotes.md

 ## Camera Sizes and Game Units
 * Game units will be floats rather than integers
 * Gameplay window will be double the specified units of the camera size (e.g. 6 game units = 12 unit gameplay window)

+## Prefabs
+* an alternative to manually duplicating the asset (i.e. with _CMD + D_)
+  * by altering the prefab, all instantiated objects will be updated accordingly
+  * if you update an instance, then press _Apply_ it will update the prefab and the remaining unaltered instances, though this does not apply to all attributes (e.g. position is always updated locally).
+Other altered instances will not be affected.
+    * the updated properties/attributes will be bolded in the inspector to show what's been changed
+* you can use prefab'd assets to construct other scenes/levels to save development time
+  * think wall, floor, and obstacle assets when there is continuity required between rooms in a level

+__Creating Prefabs__
+1. Create a __Prefabs__ folder in the assets folder
+2. Drag asset into the _Prefabs_ folder
+3. Instantiate by either dragging into the hierarchy or the scene (objects will be blue in the heirarchy)

+__Altering Snap Settings__
+go to _Edit_ -> _Snap Settings..._
+* This allows you to alter the number of units the assets move when making minor position adjustments by holdingt __CTRL__ and moving the mouse.
+* Hold _V_ to change the vertex so that the object will snap to other objects based on the selected vertex.